 Now, many consider the subject of defining moral standards a different matter.
 While many agree that there can be a standard Truth for some issues, many feel that there is no standard for moral behavior that applies to all people equally.
 They say that no individual or group should be able to tell anyone else how to act because what is "right" for one person may be considered "wrong" by another.
 The only way that can be true is if there is no Enforcer of the consequences of actions considered immoral.
 If there is One, then what He says goes if you care to get the benefits of what He offers.
 If you don't care about that, or don't believe that He exists, then follow your opinion.
 Just don't complain when you get to the "reward" and find out you are wrong.

 "Understanding" the bad behavior

 Morals are commonly defined as "socially acceptable behavior".
 Are there behaviors that are considered unacceptable by everyone (even criminals or social outcasts)?
 If you ask someone if there is a standard as to whether it is morally acceptable to steal, some will say "kind of, but it depends on the reason why they are doing it".
 However, if the person just doesn't like working and has no money, but is really hungry, does that make it OK?
 This usually means that it is acceptable if they are stealing out of need or hunger, unless of course, the perpetrator is stealing from them.
 If you then pick up a stereo that belongs to one who holds this view and begin to walk out, they immediately object.
 To justify your actions, you tell them that you really need a stereo.
 How well do you think that will work?

-Here is another viewpoint, often expressed by the "free spirits"): "Don't push your morals on me!"
-In the situation described above regarding taking their stereo.
-When you ask them if they are imposing their morals on you by preventing you from taking what you need, they reply that they are just stopping you from taking their stereo, not enforcing morals.
+Here is another viewpoint (often expressed by the "free spirits"): "Don't push your morals on me!"
+In the situation described above, when you ask them if they are imposing their morals on you by preventing you from taking what you need, they reply that they are just stopping you from taking their stereo, not enforcing morals.
 So now, you continue the discussion by defining morals as "socially acceptable behavior".
 How do you think they would answer if you asked if they know of anyone in the world that would allow anyone to take their stereo without asking or paying for it?
 Anyone?